Shiki Homes |

 Nishijin, the neighborhood in which Aki is located, is a beautiful area, home to traditional architecture and quaint streets.
 It’s an area known for its textile production.
 The Nishijin weaving technique is famous for its highly decorative and finely woven designs and is well-regarded for the quality and craftsmanship of its fabrics, which are commonly used for high-end obi and kimono.

-The home is also surrounded by other similar Shiki-run properties, Aki, Haru, and Yuki.
-Booked together, the homes that make up Shiki Complex could also be perfect for larger traveling groups of up to 20, like tours or research groups.
+The home is also surrounded by other similar Shiki-run properties, Aki and Haru.
+Booked together, the homes that make up Shiki Complex could also be perfect for larger traveling groups of up to 15, like tours or research groups.

 Hikari, along with two other Shiki Complex houses, Haru and Aki, are proudly owned by an individual with long-term ties to Kyoto and the Kamigyo-Ku neighborhood in which the homes are situated.
 The houses are owned by local Raku-san, the current owner and operator of the nearby Raku Museum.
 The Raku Museum is a fascinating local landmark dedicated to showcasing the Raku family’s famous ceramics.
 The Raku family was the family that made the bowls for Sen no Rikyu, Japan’s master of the tea ceremony.
 You can trust when you stay at a Shiki Complex home your money is going to help support local businesses.

 With exposed beams throughout, tatami mat finishing in the bedrooms, warm wooden flooring in the living and dining areas, and earthy walls, Hikari is a home filled with classic Kyoto charm.
 It’s a two-bedroom, five-person-capacity home that can be as versatile as its guests are unique.
 The house is ideal for small families or even a group of close friends.
-For larger groups of up to 20, the house can be booked with the other neighboring Shiki Complex homes Aki, Haru, and Yuki.
+For larger groups of up to 15, the house can be booked with the other neighboring Shiki Complex homes Aki and Haru.

-The lounge room, located on the first floor, features a plush sofa and large TV complete with Netflix access.
+The lounge room, located on the first floor, features a plush sofa and large TV.
 It also features shoji sliding paper doors that connect the living room to the engawa (indoor-outdoor space), which opens up to a small Japanese style garden.
 Open the engawa, set up a mat by the window, and you’ll have the perfect yoga nook for meditating in the Kyoto sun.

 In the room, joining onto the living room is where you’ll find the spacious, self-contained dining area, which comes with a completely renovated, fully equipped kitchen and dining table, perfect for enjoying a meal or using as an impromptu workspace for those last-minute emails.